mickymacirl/CI-P2-Fruit/TESTING.md

 ### Disable JavaScript

-The game.html page should show as message when Javascript is disabled.
+The game.html page should show a message when Javascript is disabled.

 **Test Steps:**